IJaaouine/Stock-Market-Visualiser/README.md

 ## Machine Learning Models

-The app uses several machine learning models to predict future stock prices:
+The app uses two machine learning models to predict future stock prices:

 - **Support Vector Regression (SVR)**
-- **Random Forest Regressor**
-- **Decision Tree Regressor**
 - **Ridge Regression**

 Each model analyses the closing prices of the selected stock to predict future price movements for half of the selected time frame.